 Highlights of ATP Finals tennis tournament

-Stefanos Tsitsipas hits a return during the group stage match between Stefanos Tsitsipas of Greece and Holger Rune of Denmark at ATP Finals tennis tournament in Turin, Italy, on Nov.
-14, 2023.
+Jannik Sinner hits a return during the group stage match between Jannik Sinner of Italy and Holger Rune of Denmark at ATP Finals tennis tournament in Turin, Italy, Nov.
+16, 2023.
 (Photo by Alberto Lingria/Xinhua)

-Stefanos Tsitsipas hits a return during the group stage match between Stefanos Tsitsipas of Greece and Holger Rune of Denmark at ATP Finals tennis tournament in Turin, Italy, on Nov.
-14, 2023.
+Novak Djokovic hits a return during the group stage match between Novak Djokovic of Serbia and Hubert Hurkacz of Poland at ATP Finals tennis tournament in Turin, Italy, Nov.
+16, 2023.
 (Photo by Alberto Lingria/Xinhua)

-Holger Rune hits a return during the group stage match between Stefanos Tsitsipas of Greece and Holger Rune of Denmark at ATP Finals tennis tournament in Turin, Italy, on Nov.
-14, 2023.
+Novak Djokovic hits a return during the group stage match between Novak Djokovic of Serbia and Hubert Hurkacz of Poland at ATP Finals tennis tournament in Turin, Italy, Nov.
+16, 2023.
 (Photo by Alberto Lingria/Xinhua)

-Stefanos Tsitsipas reacts after quitting the group stage match between Stefanos Tsitsipas of Greece and Holger Rune of Denmark at ATP Finals tennis tournament in Turin, Italy, on Nov.
-14, 2023.
+Novak Djokovic hits a return during the group stage match between Novak Djokovic of Serbia and Hubert Hurkacz of Poland at ATP Finals tennis tournament in Turin, Italy, Nov.
+16, 2023.
 (Photo by Alberto Lingria/Xinhua)

-Jannik Sinner hits a return during the group stage match between Novak Djokovic of Serbia and Jannik Sinner of Italy at ATP Finals tennis tournament in Turin, Italy, Nov.
-14, 2023.
-(Photo by Alberto Lingria/Xinhua)

-Novak Djokovic hits a return during the group stage match between Novak Djokovic of Serbia and Jannik Sinner of Italy at ATP Finals tennis tournament in Turin, Italy, Nov.
-14, 2023.
+Novak Djokovic hits a return during the group stage match between Novak Djokovic of Serbia and Hubert Hurkacz of Poland at ATP Finals tennis tournament in Turin, Italy, Nov.
+16, 2023.
 (Photo by Alberto Lingria/Xinhua)

 Photos